ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 ### Example of API Patching

 Now we will consider the bot application, which is based on the API patching technique.
-We will use the Deviare hooking engine in our application.
-Also we will use the same TestApplication to emulate some game mechanic that we have used before for the example with Proxy DLL technique.
+Our application will be based on the Deviare hooking engine.
+Also we will use the same TestApplication to emulate some game mechanic that we have used before to consider the Proxy DLL technique.

-First of all let us consider basic features of the Deviare engine.
+First of all let us review basic features of the Deviare engine.
 Distribution of this engine contains several sample applications.
 They demonstrate its basic features.
 CTest is one of these sample applications.
-It allow us to perform WinAPI function hooking and store details about the hooked functions in the text log file.
+It allow us to hook calls of WinAPI functions and store details about these calls in the text log file.

 This is an algorithm to launch the CTest sample application together with our TestApplication: